Crucifixion of Jesus: New Testament narratives

-After arriving at Golgotha, Jesus was offered wine mixed with myrrh or gall to drink.
+After arriving at Calvary (also called Golgotha), Jesus was offered wine mixed with myrrh or gall (likely posca) to drink.
 Both the Gospel of Mark and the Gospel of Matthew record that he refused this.
 He was then crucified and hanged between two convicts.
 According to some translations of the original Greek, the convicts may have been bandits or Jewish rebels.
 According to the Gospel of Mark, he endured the torment of crucifixion from the third hour (between approximately 9 a.m. and noon), until his death at the ninth hour, corresponding to about 3 p.m.
 The soldiers affixed a sign above his head stating "Jesus of Nazareth, King of the Jews" which, according to the Gospel of John, was in three languages (Hebrew, Latin, and Greek), and then divided his garments and cast lots for his seamless robe.
 According to the Gospel of John, the Roman soldiers did not break Jesus' legs, as they did to the two crucified convicts (breaking the legs hastened the onset of death), as Jesus was dead already.
 Each gospel has its own account of Jesus' last words, seven statements altogether.